 - We, and certain of our equity method investments, have certain agreements that require counterparties to deliver, transport or throughput a minimum volume over an agreed upon period.
 Substantially all of such agreements were entered into with counterparties to economically support the return on our capital expenditure necessary to construct the related asset.
 Some of these agreements include make-up rights if the minimum volume is not met.
 We record a receivable from the counterparty in the period that services are provided or when the transaction occurs, including amounts for deficiency obligations from counterparties associated with minimum volume commitments.
 If a counterparty has a make-up right associated with a deficiency, we defer the revenue attributable to the counterparty's make-up right and subsequently recognize the revenue at the earlier of when the deficiency volume is delivered or shipped, when the make-up right expires or when it is determined that the counterparty's ability to utilize the make-up right is remote.
 We include the impact of amounts billed to counterparties for their deficiency obligation, net of applicable amounts subsequently recognized into revenue, as a selected item impacting comparability.
 Our CODM views the inclusion of the contractually committed revenues associated with that period as meaningful to Segment Adjusted EBITDA as the related asset has been constructed, is standing ready to provide the committed service and the fixed operating costs are included in the current period results. - Our total equity-indexed compensation expense includes expense associated with awards that will be settled in units and awards that will be settled in cash.
-The awards that will be settled in units are included in our diluted net income per unit calculation when the applicable performance criteria have been met.
+The awards that will be settled in our diluted net income per unit calculation when the applicable performance criteria have been met.
 We exclude compensation expense associated with these awards in determining Segment Adjusted EBITDA as the dilutive impact of the outstanding awards is included in our diluted net income per unit calculation, as applicable.
 The portion of compensation expense associated with awards that will settle in cash is not excluded in determining Segment Adjusted EBITDA.
 See Note 18 to our Consolidated Financial Statements included in Part IV of our 2021 Annual Report on Form 10-K for a discussion regarding our equity-indexed compensation plans. - During the periods presented, there were fluctuations in the value of CAD to USD, resulting in the realization of foreign exchange gains and losses on the settlement of foreign currency transactions as well as the revaluation of monetary assets and liabilities denominated in a foreign currency.
-These gains and losses are not integral to our core operating performance and were therefore excluded in determining Segment Adjusted EBITDA. - Includes costs recognized during the period related to the Line 901 incident that occurred in May 2015, net of amounts we believe are probable of recovery from insurance.
-See Note 10 for additional information regarding the Line 901 incident. - (9) Reflects amounts attributable to noncontrolling interests in the Permian JV and Red River LLC.
+These gains and losses are not integral to our core operating performance and were therefore excluded in determining Segment Adjusted EBITDA. - (8) Includes costs recognized during the period related to the Line 901 incident that occurred in May 2015, net of amounts we believe are probable of recovery from insurance.
+See Note 10 for additional information regarding the Line 901 incident. - (9) Includes expenses associated with the Permian JV transaction announced in July 2021.
+See Note 7 to our Consolidated Financial Statements included in Part IV of our 2021 Annual Report on Form 10-K for further discussion of the joint venture transaction. - (10) Reflects amounts attributable to noncontrolling interests in the Permian JV and Red River LLC.